Building Multi-Region Databases with DynamoDB Global Tables - Active-Active Replication

 Overview of Global Tables

 Global Tables is a multi-region database that replicates DynamoDB tables across multiple regions.
 While Aurora Global Database uses a leader/writer configuration, Global Tables provides an active-active setup where all regions can perform both reads and writes.
+Version 2019.11.21 (V2) allows replica tables to have the same features as regular DynamoDB tables, including local secondary indexes and on-demand capacity mode.
+Replicas can be added or removed without stopping writes to the table.

 Replication and DR

 Adding a replica table is as simple as selecting a region from the console, and existing data is automatically replicated.
 Writes are executed against the local table in each region and asynchronously replicated to other regions.
 When the same item is updated simultaneously in multiple regions, it is automatically resolved using last-writer-wins (the write with the most recent timestamp takes precedence).
 For DR design, Route 53 health checks and failover automatically switch to the secondary region when the primary region experiences an outage.
+Failover RTO depends on replication lag (typically under 1 second) and DNS TTL, so setting TTL to 60 seconds or less shortens switchover time.

 Conflict Resolution and Best Practices